Children’s Ringette includes Active Start, U10 and U12. The focus throughout Children’s Ringette is on fun and maximum participation.

 Are there officials/referees for these games?

 Yes.
-At U10 Step 1, using Level 1 (or higher) officials is mandatory, however using first year officials is not recommended.
-The officials assignor will determine when a newer official is ready to be scheduled for U10 Step 1 games.
+At U10 Step 1 and Step 2 using Level 1 (or higher) officials is mandatory, however using first year officials is not recommended.
+The officials assignor will determine when a newer official is ready to be scheduled for U10 Step 1 and Step 2 games.

 At Active Start, using officials is optional.